Advertisement

 Page 1: Ancient China Invents Frozen Desserts

-This is Page 1 of an eight-page article.
+This is Page 1 of an eight-page article on the history of ice cream.
 Click on the black links below to visit other pages.

 2000 B.C.E.: An Ancient Treat